validatedpatterns/docs/multicloud-gitops/getting-started.md

 # How to deploy

-1. Fork this repo on GitHub.
+1. Fork the [multicloud-gitops](https://github.com/hybrid-cloud-patterns/multicloud-gitops) repo on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.

 1. Clone the forked copy of this repo.